Parallel Line (Keith Urban song)

-"Parallel Line" is a song recorded by Australian and American country music artist Keith Urban.
-It was released on 18 January 2018 as a single from his 2018 album Graffiti U. The song contains a sample of "Everglow" by Coldplay.
+"Parallel Line" is a song recorded by Australian and American country music singer Keith Urban.
+It was released on 18 January 2018 as the second single from his tenth studio album,Graffiti U (2018).
+The song contains a sample of "Everglow" by Coldplay.

 Critical reception

 Stephen L. Betts from Rolling Stone said: "Reminiscent of a Nineties slow jam, in a contemporary Ed Sheeran-style glorious chorus and hook, but uninspiring disjointed verses in between.
 The tune spotlights Urban singing the verses in a higher register and giving the pleading lyrics a keener sense of urgency."